Cyberlorians/Articles/IdentityGRCWorkbooks.md

 #### 1 - Navigte to Azure Monitor>Worksbooks, select New.

 #### 2 - Paste the JSON file [here](https://github.com/Cyberlorians/Workbooks/blob/main/AzureADSpringCleaning.json) into the workbook template and click 'apply'.

+#### 3 - Set the workspace to your dedicated RBAC scoped permission and SAVE the workbook the RG you have 'Workbook Contributor' permission on.